 6. Analyze Integration and Customization Options

-Your ERP needs to play well with other software you're already using.
+Your ERP system needs to play well with other third party software you're already using.
 Think about all the tools your team relies on daily — from accounting systems to online stores to email.
-Make sure your new ERP can smoothly connect with these essential tools.
-For example, when your construction team updates material usage on a job site, you want that information to automatically sync with your inventory and purchasing systems without manual data entry.
+Make sure your new ERP system can smoothly connect with these essential tools.
+For example, when your construction team updates material usage on a job site, you want that information to automatically sync with your inventory, supply chain, and purchasing systems without manual data entry.

 7. Review Cost, ROI, and Budget Constraints